Gnkgo/introduction-to-machine-learning-projects/README.md

 Note: task0 was not graded, so there is a full task description.
 Since the other tasks got graded and are the property of ETHZ
 I just explain the main idea of the project and the overall idea with different inputs, equations etc.

+Checkout [my website](https://gnkgo.ch) where I explain the code in more detail.
+Cheers